 Need help with proposal submission?
 Use the Helpdesk.
 Need face-to-face help for preparing a complicated proposal?
 Use the Helpdesk to coordinate a visit to an ARC node.

-Users may also choose to visit an ARC node for face-to-face support during proposal preparation or join one of the community events organized by the network in the weeks before the ALMA proposal deadline.
+Users may also choose to visit an ARC node for face-to-face support during proposal preparation.